GSA/search-gov-website/_get-started/site-launch-guide.md

 If you publish your site on Cloud.gov Pages, read these [alternative instructions]({{ site.baseurl }}/get-started/searchgov-for-cloudgov-pages.html).

-You’re now live with Search.gov!
+Congratulations, you’re now live with Search.gov.